apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-This example shows how to define the mocked response for a query.
 The `mocks` array takes objects with specific `request`s and their associated `result`s.
-In this example, when the provider receives a `GET_DOG_QUERY` with the specified variables, it returns the object under the `result` key.
+When the provider receives a `GET_DOG_QUERY` with matching `variables`, it returns the corresponding object from the `result` key.

-### addTypename
+### `addTypename`

 You may notice the prop being passed to the `MockedProvider` called `addTypename`.
 The reason this is here is because of how Apollo Client normally works.
 When a request is made with Apollo Client normally, it adds a `__typename` field to every object type requested.
 This is to make sure that Apollo Client's cache knows how to normalize and store the response.
 When we're making our mocks, though, we're importing the raw queries _without typenames_ from the component files.

-If we don't disable the adding of typenames to queries, our imported query won't match the query actually being run by the component during our tests.
+If we don't disable the adding of typenames to queries, the imported query won't match the query actually being run by the component during our tests.

-> In short, If you don't have `__typename`s in your queries, pass `addTypename={false}` to your `MockedResolver`s.
+> In short, if queries are lacking `__typename`, it's important to include the `addTypename={false}` attribute to the `MockedResolver`s.

 ## Testing loading states

 In this example, the `Dog` component will render, but it will render in a loading state, not the final response state.
-This is because `MockedProvider` doesn't just return the data.
-It returns a promise that will resolve to that data.
-This allows testing of loading states as well as the final state.
+This is because `MockedProvider` doesn't just return the data but instead returns a `Promise` that will resolve to that data.
+By using a `Promise` it enables testing of the loading state in addition to the final state:

 ```js
 it('should render loading state initially', () => {